Billy Hamill: World title (1996)

-1997–99
+1997–1999

-In 1997, Hamill had to leave Cradley Heath as the team folded, and he joined the Belle Vue Aces in Britain's Elite League.
+In 1997, Hamill had to leave Cradley Heathens as the team folded, and he joined the Belle Vue Aces in Britain's Elite League.
 The defence of his World title started off promisingly with a second place in the opening round in Prague behind fellow American and Team Exide race partner Greg Hancock.
 Unfortunately for Hamill this was to be an indication of how the season was to map out as he trailed his countryman all season to finish with the Silver Medal, as Hancock became the third American World Speedway Champion in five years.
 Although happy with how he had performed in the defence of his title, Hamill was determined to regain his title in 1998.

 The 1998 season saw another new British Elite League team (the Coventry Bees) and another promising start to his Grand Prix campaign finishing second and then third in the opening two rounds.
 However the latter part of the season Hamill slipped down the Grand Prix placings going into the last round in Bydgoszcz with no chance of claiming the title.
 Worse was to follow though as Hamill was injured in a controversial collision with Australia's Jason Crump, leaving Hamill nursing a broken back.
 Ironically with Hamill unable to take part in the rest of the meeting, Crump and Hamill finished level on sixty-two points and Crump snatched the final seeded place for the 1999 Grand Prix series on a countback.
 The silver lining to the season was a 4th World Team Cup win with team USA, in Vojens Denmark.

 Hamill had recovered from his injuries in time for the 1999 campaign although he did not return for Coventry until a month into the season.
 A change in format for the Grand Prix series from sixteen to twenty-four riders also meant he was granted a seeded place into the series.
 Hamill struggled after returning injury and found points hard to come by for most of the season.
 However, in the final round of the Grand Prix, signs of returning to his best were clear as he finished fifth in Vojens and during the Speedway Grand Prix Qualification he won the GP Challenge, which ensured that he claimed a permanent slot for the 2000 Grand Prix.